All Episodes

 I mean, he was military.

-And it's so cool to hold this book and know these are all the lessons that my dad, who my dad worked so hard, Sean.
+And it's so cool to hold this book and know these are all the lessons that my dad, who my dad worked so hard, Sean, he reminds me of you because the two of y'all have similar stories.

-He worked so hard, he put himself through college.
+He put himself through college.

-His goal was to put us to college.
+His goal was to pedestrian college.

-He gave up on his dream of becoming A really amazing basketball coach.
+He gave up on his dream of becoming a really amazing basketball coach.

-He was at the college level, but he his goal was to become the basketball coach at the University of South Carolina.
+He was at the college level, but his goal was to become the basketball coach at the University of South Carolina.

 He gave up that to go and make more money so that he could send the three of us to college.

-And he sacrificed all that for us and then left us those little notes next to our cereal bowl every day.
+And he sacrificed all of that for us and then left us those little notes next to our cereal bowl every day.

 And now there's a book based on those lessons that he taught us that hopefully will change the lives of other people that read this book.